Primordial black holes and stochastic inflation beyond slow roll: I -- noise matrix elements: Introduction

 The PDF $P[\zeta]$ of the primordial curvature perturbation can then be determined by using the techniques of first-passage time analysis for the stochastic distribution of the number of e-folds $\cal N$ with fixed boundary conditions on the coarse-grained inflaton field.
 A convenient analytic approach to obtain the distribution of first-passage e-folds (and hence the PDF $P[\zeta]$) is to solve the corresponding Fokker-Planck equation (FPE) with the same boundary conditions \cite{Pattison:2017mbe,Ezquiaga:2019ftu,Pattison:2021oen}.
-In the analysis of stochastic dynamics, the noise terms in the FPE are assumed \cite{Vennin:2015hra,Pattison:2017mbe,Ezquiaga:2019ftu,Pattison:2021oen} to be of de Sitter-type, \textit{i.e.}~$\Sigma_{\pi\pi},\Sigma_{\phi\pi} \simeq 0$, and the field noise, $\Sigma_{\phi\phi} = (H/(2\pi))^2$, is constant (where $H$ is the Hubble expansion rate during the de-Sitter type phase).
+In the analysis of stochastic dynamics, the noise terms in the FPE are assumed \cite{Vennin:2015hra,Pattison:2017mbe,Ezquiaga:2019ftu,Pattison:2021oen} to be of de Sitter-type\footnote{ See Ref.~\cite{Grain:2017dqa} for an analysis of slow-roll noise terms beyond the de Sitter approximations.}, \textit{i.e.}~$\Sigma_{\pi\pi},\Sigma_{\phi\pi} \simeq 0$, and the field noise, $\Sigma_{\phi\phi} = (H/(2\pi))^2$, is constant (where $H$ is the Hubble expansion rate during the de-Sitter type phase).
 However, in the context of PBH formation, since slow roll is usually violated, it is important to compute the stochastic noise matrix elements more accurately, otherwise the determination of the PDF becomes inaccurate, which in turn leads to an imprecise estimation of the PBH mass fraction $\beta_{\rm PBH}$.

 Our aim is to develop analytical and semi-analytical techniques to estimate the full PDF $P[\zeta]$ using the stochastic inflation formalism beyond slow-roll.
 In the present paper, we carry out a thorough analytical and numerical computation of the stochastic noise-matrix elements accurately beyond the slow-roll approximations.
 In a forthcoming paper \cite{MCG_ST_FPE_22} we determine the PDF $P[\zeta]$ by solving the Fokker-Planck equation beyond slow-roll with appropriate noise matrix elements and discuss the implications for estimating the mass fraction of PBHs.